kenjinezumi/macrokenya/README.md

 <h3>The approach</h3>
 Over 5,000 features have been sourced from the Kenyan open-data portal.
 Feature selection is operated via Lasso regression which automatically discards useless or redundant variables.
 Basic forecasting techniques have been used such as ARIMA and Holt-WInter.

-There is room for further improvement, such as analysis of collineraty etc. However, the goal of the POC was to show a quick demonstrable prototype.
+There is room for further improvement, such as analysis of collinearity etc. However, the goal of the POC was to show a quick demonstrable prototype.

 <h3>Setup </h3>
 Go in the root directory and run: